 Authorities in Australia are investigating an apparent campaign of industrial sabotage to its food industry after sewing needles were found in strawberries and at least one consumer was treated in hospital.

 Contaminated punnets have been found in several states and New Zealand’s biggest supermarkets have stopped distributing the fruit from Australia.

-By Monday no suspects had been identified in what Australia’s health minister has described as a “vicious crime”.
+No suspects have yet been identified in what Australia’s health minister has described as a “vicious crime”.

 How far has the scare spread?